 All right.

-Well, so Comey signs a series of them.
+So Comey signs a series of them.

-He signed the three FISA applications, the original application in October of 2016, and then told Donald Trump, and that came out in this memo investigation.
+He signed the three FISA applications, the original application in October 2016, and then told Donald Trump, and that came out in this memo investigation.

-Uh, just the opposite.
+Just the opposite.

-It was salacious, the dossier, the bulk of information to obtain the warrant.
+The dossier, the bulk of information to obtain the warrant.

-Remember, McCabe said no dossier, no FISA warrant wouldn't happen.
+Remember, McCabe said no dossier, no FISA warrant, wouldn't happen.

 So the reason that I am more optimistic is we knew this would be limited in scope.